OpenNMT/CTranslate2/tools/benchmark/README.md

 * detokenization
 * model initialization (obtained by translating an empty file)

+### MPS quality benchmarks

+The Docker benchmark cannot expose Apple Metal.
+Use the host-native [quality benchmarks](quality/README.md) to compare Whisper WER and translation BLEU between CPU and MPS with identical models and decoding settings.

 ### Reproducing the benchmark numbers from the README

 We use the script `benchmark_all.py` to produce the benchmark numbers in the main [README](https://github.com/OpenNMT/CTranslate2#benchmarks).
 The script builds all Docker images defined in subdirectories and reports the results as a Markdown table.
 The execution can take up to 3 hours.